totten/bknix/README.md

 * If you don't already have `git` on your system, patch `default.nix` and add it to the list of `buildInputs`.
   However, if you already have it, then leave the default.
 (This would prevent potential concerns about different programs managing the same `.git` folders.)
 * To open a MySQL command prompt with admin credentials, run `amp sql -a`.
-* If you're doing development on the bknix initialization process, use `bknix purge` to produce a clean folder (without any data or config).
+* If you're doing development on the bknix service configuration, use `loco clean` or `loco run -f` to produce a clean folder (without any data or config).
 * When you shutdown, the mysql ramdisk remains in memory.
 To remove or reset it, unmount it with `umount` (in Linux) or *Disk Utility* (in OS X).

 ## Updates